Your Clinic

 SET A LOCATION

-Understanding Sensory Processing Disorder: How Occupational Therapy Empowers Children
+Understanding Sensory Processing Disorder: How Occupational Therapy (OT) Empowers Children

 Sensory Processing Disorder (SPD) affects how the brain processes sensory information, such as sights, sounds, textures, and movements.
 Children with SPD may find certain stimuli overwhelming, while others may seek more sensory input to feel balanced.
 This condition can impact daily activities, social interactions, and learning.